Anti-fashion: 19th century

-The burden of wearing extremely heavy dresses in all seasons that could not be washed were a health hazard, especially for frail women who might be overly susceptible to disease.
+The burden of wearing extremely heavy dresses in all seasons that could not be washed was a health hazard, especially for frail women who might be overly susceptible to disease.
 Long dresses dragged on unpaved streets and floors carrying filth and germs indoors that affected household members, especially small children.
 In homes, long dresses were also fire hazards with open fireplaces.
-It is well documented that fashionable styles requiring tight corsets, thin shoes, heavy tight hats, although considered beautiful at the time, restricted the wearer's movement and breathing.
+Fashionable styles requiring tight corsets, thin shoes or heavy tight hats—although considered beautiful at the time—restricted the wearer's movement and breathing.

 Alternative forms of daywear were promoted by women's clubs of the time, especially The Dress Reform Association which began in Seneca Falls, NY. in the 1850s, and thus the Bloomer costume was born.
 It consisted of a bifurcated skirt held close to the ankles, a softly fitted-over dress that required only a non-restricting soft corset.
 This newsworthy pants-like costume created a huge fashion stir, both positive and negative, nationwide, and only the most daring feminists adopted it.
 It was not considered ladylike or beautiful by those who thought that only unfeminine non-conformists would dare to wear the new style.